 Ultrapure Water - Ultrapure water is the term used to characterize electronic grade process water.
 Essentially ultrapure water is free of particles, colloids, organic and inorganic contaminants.

 Frequently Asked Questions & Answers

 Q: What is Reverse Osmosis?

 A: Formally, reverse osmosis is the process of forcing a solvent from a region of high solute concentration through a semipermeable membrane to a region of low solute concentration by applying a pressure in excess of the osmotic pressure.
 The largest and most important application of reverse osmosis is the separation of pure water from seawater and brackish waters; seawater or brackish water is pressurized against one surface of the membrane, causing transport of salt-depleted water across the membrane and emergence of potable drinking water from the low-pressure side.
+Read the full article.

 Q: What is Dimeneralization?